✓ Updated March 2026

 Bicycle Rental

-For the very fit and adventurous, renting a bicycle allows for an intimate exploration of the coastal road and nearby villages.
-It's an eco-friendly option for short distances and enjoying the scenery at a slow pace.
+For the very active traveler, renting a bicycle allows for a leisurely exploration of the coastal road and nearby villages.
+It's best suited for flatter areas and shorter distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.